RNGKing/Golem/README.md

 your inspiration be it story, code or concepts.

 # Contributors
-* Patrick Phillips aka RNGKing
+* Patrick Phillips aka RNGKing - Programmer and Developer
-* Leon Kennedy aka noelreverse
+* Leon Kennedy aka noelreverse - Artist and Developer